- What is a BTU?

 No. Gas stoves are designed to burn gas only.
 Burning wood would damage the stove and could be very dangerous.
 Top of the Page

 There are many companies specializing in the installation of heating equipment, including gas burning stoves.
-You dealer may have its own installation service or may be able to refer a qualified installer for your region.
-If your dealer cannot put you in contact with a installer, consult your local directories and look for companies specializing in “plumbing, heating, and ventilation”.
-Companies that provide installation and maintenance services for gas furnaces can often install all king of gas burning equipment, including gas stoves.
+Your dealer may have its own installation service or may be able to refer a qualified installer for your region.
+If your dealer cannot put you in contact with an installer, consult your local directories and look for companies specializing in “plumbing, heating, and ventilation”.
+Companies that provide installation and maintenance services for gas furnaces can often install all kind of gas burning equipment, including gas stoves.
 Top of the Page

 Possible causes and solutions:

 1- You are not burning the right type of gas.

 Solution: Each stove is configured to operate with either natural gas or LP (propane).
 The certification label located at the back or your stove shows what type of gas is to be used.
 It is very important to use the proper type of gas with the stove.
 It is possible, if needed, to convert the stove to the desired type of gas.
 To do that, you need to purchase a conversion kit.
 To obtain the product code for the conversion kit applicable to your stove, please consult our “parts” section.
 The conversion work MUST be performed by a certified technician.

 2- The decorative logs are obstructing the flame.
 The logs then cool off the flame, making the combustion process incomplete.